dana-ross/offline-country-reverse-geocoder/README.md

 # offline-country-reverse-geocoder [![Build Status](https://travis-ci.org/daveross/offline-country-reverse-geocoder.svg?branch=master)](https://travis-ci.org/daveross/offline-country-reverse-geocoder)

-Determine which country a lat/long point falls in
+Determine which country a latitude/longitude point falls in without needing to connect to an API.
+All processing is done locally using a dataset of country borders.

-Essentially a PHP fork of https://github.com/bencampion/reverse-country-code
+Uses the data file from https://github.com/bencampion/reverse-country-code

 ## Installing